MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 - Data volume or complexity changes
 - A change in usage patterns that indicate new indexes are  in need of reevaluated

 If Quick Find lookups are configured for data that is frequently used, this will also create additional indexes in the database.
-Admin configured “quick search” values can increase the size of the indexes based on:
+Admin configured "quick search" values can increase the size of the indexes based on:

 - The number of fields chosen and the data type of those fields
 - The volume of records for the entities and fields